-ABDULRAHMAN ABDULRHAZAQ: Why women deserve more from us
+Abdulrahman Abdulrhazaq: Why women deserve more from us

 So, you have to understand that you can’t sack them.
 Even if you sack them, what do they do?
 What do you do with them and how does it affect your bottom line?
 It gets worse for you.
 You sack 100 people, you’re thinking you have saved the salaries, on the other side, you have to pay pension which is 70% of their salaries.
 You have only saved 30% of their salaries, but then you have to start paying pension, disengagement, so it’s worse for you, you might as well keep them.

-So, our long term focus is to move this state forward from civil service state to business driven one, and data and statistics are guiding us.
+So, our long-term focus is to move this state forward from a civil service state to business-driven one, and data and statistics are guiding us.

 Why Garment production in Kwara?